Kovalski-rgb/Conheco-um-cara-API-SPRING/README.md

        - [ ] Change GET /community/all behaviour to NOT retrieve community codes
        - [x] POST /community/create automatically adds the creator to the created community, sets him as moderator
        - [x] PUT and DELETE /community/{id} should only be used by community moderators and admins
+       - [x] Admins should only have power do delete/edit communities, not interfere inside them (deleting posts, changing mods, etc)
+       - [ ] Admins and moderators should be able to kick users inside communities
+       - [ ] Maybe have a 2 layer hierarchy with leader and moderator, and there being only one leader
  - [ ] Unitary tests
     - [ ] AuthServer
        - [ ] GET /users/me